isabella232/offer-decisioning.en/help/offer-library/create-ranking-strategies.md

 ## Get started with AI rankings

+Offer Decisioning allows you to use an trained model system that ranks offers to display for a given profile.<!--It has access to the Profile, Context and Offer data and returns the list of Offer IDs ranked for the given profile.--> It calls the selected model type passing in a list of offers, each with attributes, to get a ranking back comparing those models.

 >[!NOTE]
 >
 >This feature is not enabled by default.
 To be able to use it, reach out to your Adobe contact.

+Once a ranking strategy has been created, you can assign it to a placement in a decision (previously known as offer activity).
+Learn more in [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md).

 ## Create a ranking strategy {#create-ranking-strategy}